aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

     * 4C hold
   * Clean according to Zymo protocol.
 Combine the 2 replicates for each sample after elution (10uL + 10uL for 20uL of each sample)

-# 3) Analyze and quantify bisulfite PCR products
+# 3) Analyze and quantify bisulfite converted DNA

 | Sample | ng/uL | 260/280 | 260/230 |
 | ------ | ----- | ------- | ------- |